-If you have a single large partition then move the start of the first partition to leave 128Gb free and then create a new first partition of 128GB.
+If you have a single large partition then move the start of the partition to leave 128Gb free and then create a new first partition of 128GiB for E2B.

-Note that this kind of partition moving and re-sizing carries a risk of losing data and it does not always work without data loss!
+Note that these kinds of partition moving and re-sizing operations carry a risk of losing data and it does not always work without data loss!

 E2B also requires unused free space on the first partition so that files can be easily and quickly defragmented, so make sure the E2B partition is large enough.